-Purpose: many carriers will apply surcharges to your invoice if a parcel you ship does not meet the criteria laid out in their shipping conditions.
-We have created the article below, in addition to listing the shipping criteria of all of our partner carriers so you can take all necessary action to prevent having to pay unwanted surcharge fees on your invoice.
+Purpose: Carriers will apply surcharges to your invoice if a parcel you ship does not meet the criteria laid out in their shipping conditions.
+We have created the article below so you can take all necessary action to avoid having to pay unwanted surcharge fees on your invoice.

 Almost every ecommerce business owner who regularly ships parcels will have, at some point or other, received an unexpected and unwanted shipping surcharge on their invoice.
 Surcharges are an unpleasant and sometimes unavoidable aspect of of shipping, but by carefully studying the shipping conditions of your selected carrier and keeping a mindful eye on some of the most common shipping surcharges as listed below, you can learn how to prevent them for the most part.